Equivalence-Singularity Dichotomy in Markov Measures: The Hahn-Lebesgue Decomposition of Markov Measures

 are well-defined and taking non-negative finite values.
 In fact, $\left(\mathrm{z}_{n},\mathcal{A}_{n}\right)_{n\geq1}$ is a martingale with respect to $\mu$ satisfying $\mathbf{E}_{\mu}\left(\mathrm{z}_n\right)=1$ for $n\geq1$, so by the martingale convergence theorem

 It is also true that the same limit holds $\nu$-a.e. as well.
-We should mention that this only means that $\mathrm{z}_{\infty}$ exists and is well-defined almost everywhere for each of $\mu$ and $\nu$, but possibly not on the same set.
-For a comprehensive representation see \cite[$\mathsection6$]{shiryaev1995p} and \cite[$\mathsection4.3.3$]{durrett2019probability}.
+However, this only means that $\mathrm{z}_{\infty}$ exists and is well-defined almost everywhere for each of $\nu$ and $\mu$, but possibly not on the same set.
+For a comprehensive representation see \cite[$\mathsection6$]{shiryaev1995p}.